snowyu/type-info.js/README.md

   * `createFromJson(json)`: create a new value object from json string.
   * `isValid()`: whether the value is valid.
   * `toObject(aOptions)`: return a parametric object of the value. it wont include type info.
+  * `toObjectInfo(aOptions)`: return a parametric object of the value. it will include type info.

+These methods could be overridden:

   * `_toObject(aOptions)`: return the parametric object of this value. the derived class could override this.
   * `valueOf()`: return the value. the derived class could override this.
   * `_assign(value)`: assign the value to itself.  the derived class could override this.